msmoiz/philosophy/README.md

 code.
 It is also opinionated, with limited options for configuration, and thus reduces the need for repeated discussion around configuration.

+## Testing

+### Unit tests

+**Unit tests should be run as part of the build process.**

+There is a natural tendency for developers to take the path of least resistance in order to solve a problem.
+The more friction there is with respect to running tests, the more likely it is that those tests will not be run.
+Running tests as part of the build process obviates the decision for the developer.
+This practice is already folded into some build systems such as Maven, which will run tests before packaging, though it requires manual setup with others such as npm.

+**Unit test names should describe inputs, outputs, and expected behavior.**

+This format makes clear which inputs and outputs are being tested for each function.
+This is also easier to understand at a glance than the full test implementation.
+This format also makes it easier to identify gaps in testing based on the behaviors that are enumerated.

+**Unit tests should succeed independent of the environment.**

+Unit tests are meant to test individual units of code independent of the environment in which they execute.
+This is distinct from integration tests which are used to see how the units work together in a specific environment.
+In practice, this means that unit tests should be limited to testing things that are in-process, i.e., in memory.
+Behavior that depends on out-process resources such as environment variables, filesystems, databases, and networks should be reserved for integration testing or mocked for unit tests.

+**Unit tests should succeed independent of the result of other unit tests.**

+This makes it possible for test runners to run tests in parallel, speeding up iteration time.
+It also makes tests easier to understand, as all inputs to a given test are apparent on its face.

+**Unit tests should be deterministic.**

+Units tests should return the same result for the same input on each run assuming no changes in between runs.
+Brittle tests that succeed only part of the time reduce confidence in the test suite, increase package onboarding friction, and increase the likelihood that tests will be skipped.

+**Unit tests should contain the least amount of code necessary to pass.**

+It is more difficult to reason about a test that includes more information than is required to pass the test such as extra properties or non-zero values that are not under test.
+Minimal tests are also more resilient to future changes as there is less surface area that might be affected by a change.

+**Unit tests should avoid logical conditions such as if, while, for, and switch.**

+A unit test should cover only a single logical branch of behavior.
+This makes the tests more straightforward to write and also makes the error conditions easier to isolate in case of failure.

 ## Version control

 ### Branch management